 Not everything about branding has to be serious.
 If you want to take a light-hearted approach to your content, use humor!
 Nike recently launched its Choose Go campaign, and the commercial is as effective as it is hilarious.
 Give your users a good laugh while still producing promotional content.

 If you want to know how to make your online business stand out, focus on UX.
 This is one of the most critical branding design tips to pay attention to because, as technology evolves, users will focus on their experience while visiting websites.
 This is an integral part of your brand strategy because UX is as close as you’ll get to delivering ambiance to your consumers through the internet.
 How does your color scheme come off?
 Is it welcoming or uninviting?
 What does your typography say about your brand’s personality?
 How does the overall design come across in a first impression?
 Focusing on these details will bring a steady stream of users going back to your business because you’re delivering something other companies won’t — an experience.

-Hopefully these ten examples of how your brand can stand out have given you ideas on what you can do to enhance your brand strategy.
+Hopefully, these 15 examples of how your brand can stand out have given you ideas on what you can do to enhance your brand strategy.
 Branding is so much more than meets the eye, and if done right, you can generate loyal customers for life.
-Here are the ten tips one more time:
+Here are the 15 innovative hacks for small businesses one more time:

 - Sponsor YouTube videos to reach a niche audience

 - Host an event to build brand awareness